killer-r2d2/therkiller/content/blog/dental-care-goes-headless.md

 tags: nuxt3, tailwindcss, strapi, headless
 ---

-# Dental Care with Nuxt3 and Strapi
+# Dental Care goes headless with Nuxt3 and Strapi

-I'm thrilled to unveil a recent endeavor that brought modern web technology to the dental sector, specifically through my work on [Zahnarztpraxis Alpstein](https://www.zahnarztpraxis-alpstein.ch/).
+Modern web technology to the dental sector, specifically through my work on [Zahnarztpraxis Alpstein](https://www.zahnarztpraxis-alpstein.ch/).
 This project leveraged the capabilities of Nuxt3, Tailwind CSS, and Strapi to deliver a seamless user experience and efficient content management.

 ## Project Overview

-Zahnarztpraxis Alpstein aimed to modernize its online service offerings with a clean, responsive design and an efficient, easy-to-manage backend.
+Zahnarztpraxis Alpstein aimed to modernize its service offerings with a clean, responsive design and an efficient, easy-to-manage backend.
 Choosing Nuxt3 and Strapi enabled us to create a robust headless architecture that separates the frontend and backend, leading to enhanced scalability and maintainability.

 ## Development Experience